Frequently asked questions

 Such rooftop system has battery as storage facility.
 The solar electricity is stored in the battery and can be utilized during night too, when the sun is not available.

 3. What is a Grid Connected Solar Rooftop System?

 In grid connected rooftop or small SPV system, the DC power generated from SPV panel is converted to AC power using power conditioning unit and is fed to the grid either of 33 kV/11 kV three phase lines or of 440/220 Volt three/single phase line, depending on the capacity of the system installed at institution/commercial establishment or residential complex and the regulatory framework specified for respective States.

-These systems generate power during the day time which is utilized fully by powering captive loads and feed excess power to the grid as long as grid is available.
+These systems generate power during the day time, which is utilized fully by powering captive loads and feed excess power to the grid as long as grid is available.

 In case, where solar power is not sufficient due to cloud cover etc., the captive loads are served by drawing power from the grid.

-4. Where such plants can be installed?
+4. Where can such plants be installed?